brendanmetzger/TCIAF/setup.md

 ## Software

+The list below is the basic software necessary to get the server up and running.
+Depending on the distribution, some of this may be extraneous.
+The most recent version of ubuntu left out a lot of packages that were in by default (xml, curl), so in the future the list may actually need to get longer.

 ```

 - `sudo apt-get update`
 - `sudo apt-get install apache2`
 - `sudo apt-get install php`
 - `sudo apt-get install libapache2-mod-php`
+- `sudo apt-get install php-xml`
 - `sudo apt-get install curl`
 - `sudo apt-get install php-curl`
 - `sudo a2enmod rewrite`